finbourne/lusid-sdk-python/sdk/docs/AborApi.md

 # **close_period**
 > DiaryEntry close_period(scope, code, close_period_diary_entry_request)

-[EXPERIMENTAL] ClosePeriod: Closes or locks the current period for the given Abor.
+[EARLY ACCESS] ClosePeriod: Closes or locks the current period for the given Abor.

 Closes or Locks the current open period for the given Abor.